Bringing a project here

 Have a vendor-neutral home for the project and assets.

-• To ensure neutral management, the project can access Open Mainframe Project-owned infrastructures such as mailing lists, websites, and domain names.
+- To ensure neutral management, the project has access to Open Mainframe Project-owned infrastructures such as mailing lists, websites, and domain names.

-• Open Mainframe Project TAC project lifecycle guides the project to establish a sustainable project.
+- Open Mainframe Project project lifecycle guides the project to establish a sustainable project.

 Bring in contributors from different organizations ( including your competitors )